Saraiki language: Pakistan

-Saraiki is primarily spoken in the south-western part of the province of Punjab, in an area that broadly coincides with the extent of the proposed Saraikistan province.
+Saraiki is primarily spoken in the south-western part of the province of Punjab, in an area that broadly coincides with the extent of the proposed South Punjab Province.
 To the west, it is set off from the Pashto- and Balochi-speaking areas by the Suleiman Range, while to the south-east the Thar desert divides it from the Marwari language.
-Its other boundaries are less well-defined: Punjabi is spoken to the east; Sindhi is found to the south, after the border with Sindh province; to the north, the southern edge of the Salt Range is the rough divide with the northern varieties of Lahnda.
+Its other boundaries are less well-defined: Punjabi is spoken to the east; Sindhi is found to the south, after the border with Sindh province; to the north, the southern edge of the Salt Range is the rough divide with the northern varieties of Lahnda, such as Pothwari.

-Saraiki is the first language of 25.9 million people in Pakistan according to the 2017 census.
+Saraiki is the first language of approximately 29 million people in Pakistan according to the 2023 census.
 The first national census of Pakistan to gather data on the prevalence of Saraiki was the census of 1981.
 In that year, the percentage of respondents nationwide reporting Saraiki as their native language was 9.83.
 In the census of 1998, it was 10.53% out of a national population of 132 million, for a figure of 13.9 million Saraiki speakers resident in Pakistan.
 Also according to the 1998 census, 12.8 million of those, or 92%, lived in the province of Punjab.